MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: This will make it easy to add tasks and other work items to the features.

 1. Hover with the mouse pointer over the rectangle representing the **Training dashboard** feature.
-This will reveal the ellipsis (called "Actions" when hovering or "...") symbol in its upper right corner.
+This will reveal the ellipsis  symbol in its upper right corner.
-1. Click the ellipsis (called "Actions" when hovering or "...") icon and, in the dropdown list, select **Add Product Backlog Item**.
+1. Click the ellipsis  icon and, in the dropdown list, select **Add Product Backlog Item**.

     ![Add Product Backlog Item](images/m1/add_pb_v1.png)